Kensington Palace - The Sunken Garden & Statue of Diana - London

 Kensington Palace is located at Kensington Gardens, near Kensington High Street.
 It’s one of our favorite areas of London.
-Built in the 17th century as a country getaway for King William III and Queen Mary II, the palace is the London home of Prince William & Kate (The Duke & Duchess of Cambridge) and their children, Prince George, Princess Charlotte and Prince Louis.
-The palace has 547 rooms which are divided into apartments (most occupied by other Royal relatives).
-William and Kate occupy Apt.
-1A (4 floors, 20 rooms).
+The palace was built in the 17th century as a country getaway for King William III and Queen Mary II.
+Today, the palace is the official London residence of Prince William & Kate (The Duke & Duchess of Cambridge) and their children, Prince George, Princess Charlotte and Prince Louis.
+The family relocated from the palace to Adelaide Cottage in Windsor in September 2022.
+Kensington Palace has 547 rooms which are divided into apartments, most occupied by other Royal relatives.

 What To See at Kensington Palace